 Net Revenues.
 Net revenues increased \$69.5 million, or 5.2%, to \$1,406.2 million in 2002 from \$1,336.7 million in 2001.
 This increase in net revenues for 2002, excluding the impact of our acquisitions and expansion in Japan, Taiwan and China, was principally attributed to an overall unit volume increase of 19.7% which was driven by a 42.0% increase for advanced packages and a 1.2% increase in our traditional packages.
 Partially offsetting the volume increases, average selling prices for 2002 declined 16% as compared to average selling prices in 2001.
-The revenues of our Japanese acquisition, Amkor Iwate, declined \$12.4 million in 2002 compared to 2001.
+Our Japanese joint venture, Amkor Iwate, provides packaging and test services principally to Toshiba's Iwate factory under a long-term supply agreement on a cost plus basis during the term of the joint venture.
+Accordingly, the revenues associated with this facility fluctuate proportionately with its costs.
+The revenues of Amkor Iwate declined \$12.4 million in 2002 compared to 2001 due primarily to lower costs associated with a shift in product mix, and, to a lesser extent, the strengthening of the U.S. dollar relative to the Japanese yen.
 Our acquisitions in Taiwan and expansion into China contributed \$54.6 million to the increase in net revenues for 2002.